g7n-org/v32ref/README.md

 | ???  | 0x30B | SPU_ChannelSpeed         | ???  |
 | ???  | 0x30C | SPU_ChannelLoopEnabled   | ???  |
 | ???  | 0x30D | SPU_ChannelPosition      | ???  |

+More information can be found in the Part 5: The Sound Chip (SPU) Specifications document.

 ### SPU Commands